Azure/Enterprise-Scale/docs/reference/contoso/Readme.md

 * West Europe: 10.2.0.0/16
 * North Central US: 10.3.0.0/16

-Since Contoso must support those three Azure regions (North Europe, West Europe and North Central US), Contoso has documented the required resources and parameters so that the platform can be deployed via Azure Policy in alignment with Enterprise scale guidance.
+Since Contoso must support those three Azure regions (North Europe, West Europe and North Central US), Contoso has documented the required resources and parameters so that the platform can be deployed via Azure Policy in alignment with Enterprise-Scale guidance.
 More specifically, all these resources will be deployed within the "Connectivity" subscription and enforced by Deploy-If-Not-Exist Policies.

 North Europe: